Best Running Watch – Buy the Top GPS Sports Watch

 Overall, the winner is the Garmin Forerunner 245.

-The smaller-format Garmin Forerunner 245 will do every running task required by 95% of you who read this, it really is that good and it ticks most of the feature boxes from optical heart rate through to battery life, training guidance, smartphone notifications and advanced running features galore from deep physiology feedback to track mode.
-The main downsides are a slight price premium and a relatively cheap build quality, even then you will get at least 10% off the rrp when buying from here.
+The small size-format Garmin Forerunner 245 will do every running task required by 95% of you who read this, it really is that good and it ticks most of the feature boxes from optical heart rate through to battery life, training guidance, free training plans, smartphone notifications and advanced running features galore from deep physiology feedback to track mode.
+The downsides are the ‘Garmin’ premium and a comparatively cheap build quality; even then, you will get at least 10% off the rrp when buying from here.